Qi Yuxi: Nanjing City

 After a season without playing professional football, Qi left Ice City to join fellow-China League One club Nanjing City ahead of the 2023 season.
 He established himself in the first team in his first season, crediting goalkeeping coach Li Rui, whom he had worked with at Jiangsu, for his help in training after a year out.
 In a 2–1 Chinese FA Cup loss to Chengdu Rongcheng on 21 August 2024, Qi saved a penalty from Chengdu forward Wei Shihao, drawing national attention.
-In a 2–1 China League One win against Guangzhou, Qi was shown a yellow card for a foul on Guangzhou's Lithuanian defender Rimvydas Sadauskas in the centre-circle, with many believing he should have instead been shown a red card for denying a goal-scoring opportunity.
+In a 2–1 China League One win against Guangzhou FC, Qi was shown a yellow card for a foul on Guangzhou's Lithuanian defender Rimvydas Sadauskas in the centre-circle, with many believing he should have instead been shown a red card for denying a goal-scoring opportunity.
+On 27 January 2026, the club announced his departure after the 2025 season.

+Tianjin Jinmen Tiger

+On 13 February 2026, Qi joined Chinese Super League club Tianjin Jinmen Tiger.

 International career

 Qi was called up to the China national under-23 football team in June 2021 ahead of preparation for the 2022 Asian Games and the 2022 AFC U-23 Asian Cup.
 He was called up again for the Dubai Cup in 2022.